microsoft/microsoft-ui-xaml/dev/NavigationView/docs/rendering.md

 In DisplayMode left, the SplitView is used to show/hide the pane based on the displaymode and the width of the NavigationView's width.

-In PaneDisplayMode `Auto`, the pane get's hidden based on it's width.
+In PaneDisplayMode `Auto`, the pane gets hidden based on its width.

 ## DisplayMode Top